 Not too long ago, you rarely needed to learn new or different sets of skills during your career.
 Most of your workplace learning centered around compliance training, plus sporadic, intensive formal courses.
-But in the past 10 to 15 years, as rapidly advancing technology has transformed how you live and work, your professional learning and development needs have begun to change and expand too.
+But in the past 10 to 15 years, as rapidly advancing technology has transformed how you live and work, your professional learning and development (L&D) needs have begun to change and expand too.

 Employees today are overwhelmed—the average American worker spends 25 percent of their time reading and responding to emails, checks their mobile device 150 times a day, and works 47 hours per week1.
 Plus, considering the rate at which technology changes, keeping up becomes even more challenging.